 [3.06.02] Design should create durable and flexible developments that can adapt to climate change and to changes in social and economic conditions.
 Consideration needs to be given to national design initiatives and toolkits to enhance design, for example Inclusive design, Building for Nature and Secured by Design.

-[3.06.03] The Lifetime Homes Design Guide describes the design requirements for accessible homes that will meet the differing and changing needs of households throughout their lifetime.
-With an ageing population and increasing numbers of people working from home, it is vital that housing is used effectively.
+[3.06.03] Accessibility and adaptability of buildings is covered by Building Regulations Part M. Some of these regulations are optional however with an ageing population and increasing numbers of people working from home, it is vital that housing is used effectively.
 By encouraging new homes that provide flexibility in response to changing social, technological and economic needs, we can ensure our communities are increasingly resilient.
-Broadband infrastructure is covered by Building Regulations but should be considered at the design stage.
+We consider that digital infrastructure is integral to all development.
+This is covered by Building Regulations but should be considered at the design stage.

 [3.06.05] There is a challenge to reduce construction and demolition waste from new development by ensuring it is a consideration in the assessment of planning applications.